currawong-project/libcw/notes.md

 - The 'two slot' approach to setting variable no longer seems useful.
 The only reason not to eliminate it is to possibly use it as a way to test local values before they are set, but it isn't clear if this actually useful.
+Consider the case of setting min/max for numeric values - could it be used there?

 - DONE: Allow proc's to send messages to the UI.
 Implementation: During exec() the proc builds a global list of variables whose values